-Paired the sweater with a BOSS ‘Seplea’ Colorblock Leather A-Line Skirt that features a bright orange side pockets and navy blue highlighted waist.
+Paired the sweater with a BOSS ‘Seplea’ Colorblock Leather A-Line Skirt that features bright orange side pockets and navy blue highlighted waist.

-Letizia first wore the outfit in May 2018 at the X Call for Social Projects of Banco Santander “Euros de tu nómina”, then in June 2018 during State visit to USA, then in October 2018 during World Mental Health day.
+Letizia first wore the outfit in May 2018 at the X Call for Social Projects of Banco Santander “Euros de tu nómina”, then in June 2018 during a State visit to the USA, then in October 2018 during World Mental Health day.